![]() |

 Stiles.

-Recently, also in January 2005, Ken Allaire, of New York, NY, USA, contributed
+Also back in 2005, Ken Allaire, of New York, NY, USA, contributed

-From his note, we added to the listing
+From Ken's note, we added to the listing

 below another book: "Trogons, Laughing Falcons, and other Neotropical